CODELABCODELIB/slow_waves_2024/local_sleep/README.txt

 – avg_waveform: Creating an ERP-like plot for the average slow-wave waveform (for the entire
                 recording or split by condition).

-– plot_SWdensity_timeseries_v2: Creating binned slow-wave density time-series plots for all
-                                subjects (this script needs to be run via batch script 'LS_sw_density_v2(.slurm)', see below).

 – test_LS_3(.slurm): Batch script for full data pipeline on complete EEG data.
 – test_LS_4(.slurm): Batch script for full data pipeline on movie EEG data.
 – test_LS_5(.slurm): Batch script for full data pipeline on phone EEG data.